tidyverse/dbplyr/tests/testthat/_snaps/backend-.md

       Error in `str_like()`:
       !
-Backend does not support case insensitve `str_like()`. i Set ignore_case = FALSE for case sensitive match. i Note, using `tolower()` to cast string and pattern to lower case would also achieve a case insenitive match.
+Backend does not support case insensitve `str_like()`. i Set ignore_case = FALSE for case sensitive match. i Or use `tolower()` on both arguments to achieve a case insensitive match.

 # default raw escapes translated correctly